NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 For a single process, the far-field calculation in both runs takes roughly the same amount of time.
 The wall-clock time is indicated by the `getting farfields` category of the `Field time usage` statistics displayed as part of the output after time stepping is complete.
 Time-stepping a supercell, however, which for `nperiods=20` is more than 41 times larger than the unit cell (because of the PML termination) results in a total wall-clock time that is more than 40% larger.
 The slowdown is also due to the requirement of computing 41 times as many Fourier-transformed near fields.
 Thus, in the case of the unit-cell simulation, the reduced accuracy is a tradeoff for shorter runtime and less storage.
 In this example which involves multiple output wavelengths, the time for the far-field calculation can be reduced further on a single, shared-memory, multi-core machine via [multithreading](https://en.wikipedia.org/wiki/Thread_(computing)#Multithreading) by compiling Meep with OpenMP and specifying the environment variable `OMP_NUM_THREADS` to be an integer greater than one prior to execution.

-Finally, we can validate the results for the diffraction spectra of a finite grating via a different approach than computing the far fields: as the spatial Fourier transform of the scattered (near) fields.
-This involves two simulations &mdash; one with the grating and the other with just a flat surface &mdash; and subtracting the Fourier-transformed fields at a given frequency ω from the two runs to obtain the scattered fields s(y).
-The spatial Fourier transform of the scattered fields is then computed in post processing: a(k) = ∫ s(y) exp(iky) dy, where |a(k)|² is the amplitude of the corresponding Fourier component.
-For a grating with periodicity Λ, we should expect to see peaks in the diffraction spectra at m/Λ for integers m (the total number of diffraction orders is determined by the wavelength).
+Finally, we can validate the results for the diffraction spectra of a finite grating via a different approach than computing the far fields: as the (spatial) Fourier transform of the scattered (near) fields.
+This involves two simulations &mdash; one with the grating and the other with just a flat surface &mdash; and subtracting the (time) Fourier-transformed fields at a given frequency ω from the two runs to obtain the scattered fields s(y).
+The Fourier transform of the scattered fields is then computed in post processing: a(k) = ∫ s(y) exp(iky) dy, where |a(k)|² is the amplitude of the corresponding Fourier component.
+For a grating with periodicity Λ, we should expect to see peaks in the diffraction spectra at m/Λ for m=0, ±1, ±2, ... (the total number of diffraction orders is determined by the wavelength).

 This is demonstrated in the script below for a binary grating with Λ = 1 μm at a wavelength of 0.5 μm via a normally-incident planewave pulse.
-The grating structure is terminated with a flat-surface padding extending into the PML in order to give the scattered field space to decay at the edge of the cell.
+The grating structure is terminated with a flat-surface padding in order to give the scattered field space to decay at the edge of the cell.
 Results are shown for a finite grating with 5 and 20 periods.

 ```py
 import meep as mp